 Welcome to Punch Drunk Soul!
-I’m Ali Daniel and I’m a freelancer, lifestyle coach and eternal happiness seeker.
+I’m Ali Daniel and I’m a freelancer, an ideal life coach and an eternal happiness seeker.
 I started this blog to chronicle my journey to finding happiness, true health and ultimately myself (whatever that means) through trial and error and lots (and lots) of reading.
 I call myself a modern spiritualista because I like to think that I have a fresh take on meditation, mindfulness and spirituality.
 I have no religious affiliation – I have always believed in a higher power, but no god necessarily.
 What I do believe in is the power of the Universe and that each of us has an energy and power within us that can change our lives in amazing ways if we learn and are willing to tap into it.
 I tend to stay away from the woo-woo language (not that there’s anything wrong with that way) but I just prefer to speak in plain terms that everyone understands and doesn’t feel too “out there.”
 I want meditation, mindfulness and soul alignment work to be approachable and something that everyone feels they can do – not just for hippies, yogis and monks.
 I also want to help other women get clarity, take action and start living their ideal lives through my one-on-one coaching programs.